 Decades have come and gone.
-The Johnny of Flesch's book is now an adult.
+The "Johnny" of Flesch's book is now an adult.
 Hopefully, he's a better reader than he was when Flesch wrote his book.
 Sadly, there is one area where Johnny still can't read.
 Not well, anyway.
-Simply put: Johnny can't (at at least doesn't) read the Bible.
+Simply put: Johnny cannot (at at least doesn't) read the Bible.

 A recent George Barna survey showed that, in a typical week, 22% of evangelical Christians do not read the Bible at all.
 Another thirty percent read it only once or twice a week.
 The reason?
 People say regular Bible reading is hard to maintain, that busy schedules and lack of a good reading plan hinder their Bible reading.
 Others say Bible study is boring and not life-related.

 This lack of direct encounter with the Bible concerns me.
 I am a Nazarene whose heritage is within the Wesleyan tradition.
 John Wesley once said: "Let me be homo unius libri (a man of one book)."
-Furthermore, being Wesleyan means that we're Protestant.
-Thus, we stand on the foundational principles of the Protestant Reformation of the 1500s.
-One key Reformation principle was that Christians can and may read God's Word for themselves.
-This principle of direct access to the Bible was so critical that many early Reformers forfeited their lives promoting it.
+Furthermore, being Wesleyan also means we're Protestant.
+Thus, we should stand on the foundational principles of the Protestant Reformation of the 1500s.
+One of those key Reformation principles was that Christians can and may read God's Word for themselves.
+This principle of direct access to the Bible was so critical to early Reformers that many of them forfeited their lives promoting it.

 Recently, I observed an animated Sunday school class session.
 Those present were discussing some political topics.
-While several people quoted the Bible in support of their particular perspective, no one actually opened God's Word and read what was there.
-In this case and others like it, Sunday School sessions are simply "Christians discussing" rather than being "Christian discussions."
+While several people quoted the Bible in support of their particular perspective, no one actually opened God's Word and read the words written there.
+In this case and others like it, Sunday School sessions become simply "Christians discussing" rather than being "Christian discussions."